marioroy/mce-shared/README.md

 To install this module type the following:

-    # Appends IO::FDPass to PREREQ_PM if C compiler is available.
+    # Appends IO::FDPass to PREREQ_PM if a C compiler is available.
     perl Makefile.PL

     # Or exclude the IO::FDPass check and not append to PREREQ_PM.